filipemerker/algo/README.md

 # 📚

-My somewhat public commitment to study data structures and algorithms.
+This is my somewhat public commitment to try and suck less at data structures and algorithms.

 🤪